project-poodle/poodle/design.md

 used to encode data.

-# Packet #
+# P-UDP Packet #

 Poodle uses UDP Packet for fast metadata operations.

-A UDP packet consists of a list of Request(s) and Response(s)) followed by the Packet Timestamp and Signature
+P-UDP stands for Poodle UDP.
+A P-UDP packet consists of the sender's node ID, followed by a list of Request(s) and Response(s), followed by the sender's Timestamp and Signature.

 ### Packet Encoding ###